wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 You add IP address or range to the exception list and specify target application: this causes that any requests from these addresses to the target application will not lead to marking these addresses as malicious bots and they will not be added to deny- or graylist.

+When the IP address is added to the exception list, the address is automatically removed from deny- or graylist if it was there.

-By default, the IP is added to the exception list for 1 hour.
-You can modify this period or remove exception at any moment.
+By default, the IP is added to the exception list forever.
+You can change this and set time when the address should be removed from the exception list.
+You can also remove address from exceptions immediately at any moment.

 ![!API Abuse prevention - Exception list](../images/about-wallarm-waf/abi-abuse-prevention/exception-list.png)